Touches, Presses, and Gestures

 Use 3D Touch input to display custom previews and actions for your content.

-Make your app more accessible to users with disabilities.
+Make your apps accessible to everyone, including people with disabilities.